jclouds/legacy-jclouds-cli/README.md

     jclouds:node-list --name [service name]
     jclouds:node-create --name [service name]

-Note that if there is only a single compute service availble then the --name is optional.
+Note that if there is only a single compute service available then the --name is optional.
 The same applies if there is a single service per api or provider.
 You can just specify the provider or the api and the shell will pick up the right service for you.
 Recreating a service with the same name, will replace the the service.
 Finally you can destroy a service using the following command:

     jclouds:compute-service-destroy [serice name]

-**Reusing Compute Serivces Examples**:
+**Reusing Compute Services Examples**:
 To create 10 nodes on EC2 under group: myGroupName using Ubuntu 10.04 and reusing myec2 service:

-    jclouds:node-create --name myec2 --os-version 10.04 --adminAcess myGroupName 10
+    jclouds:node-create --name myec2 --os-version 10.04 --adminAccess myGroupName 10

 To list all nodes: